WSP 91 — How to Start Your Story: A Memoir Workshop

 NGR only; no credit/letter grade

 Monica Wesolowska, Author; EditorMonica Wesolowska is the author of the memoir Holding Silvan: A Brief Life, which was named a Best Book of 2013 by The Boston Globe.
 She has published short fiction and nonfiction in many venues including The New York Times, and has a children’s picture book forthcoming.
-A former fellow at the Fine Arts Work Center in Provincetown, she has taught at UC Berkeley Extension since 2002, and also runs an independent editing business.
+A former fellow at the Fine Arts Work Center in Provincetown, she has taught at UC Berkeley Extension since 2002 and is an independent editor.

 Textbooks for this course: